HLR/DomiKnowS/docs/MODEL.md

 In model declaration, the user will need to assign sensors to properties.
 However, that should not nessesearily reflect the order of calculation that is needed.
 Sensors just look at `context` and try to fetch whatever they need as input.
-Managing one should be call before another is a headache.
+\TODO{this next sentecne is not readable:} Managing one should be call before another is a headache.

 Some base sensor extentions (e.g. `TorchSensor` and its subclasses) are able to trace what it need beforehand and invoke automatically.
 Such automation forms an invocation path.